robertcorponoi/godot-rust-helper/README.md

 This also creates a directory in the "rust-modules" directory in your Godot project for the module which will contain the .gdnlib file and the build files.

+**Note:** This command has to be run from the environment directory.

 ### **Removing Modules**

 You can also remove all traces of modules from the environment and the Godot project by using the `destroy` command.
 This is the recommended way to remove modules.